By Will Robson, freelance journalist and photographer (Instagram @willhrobson). All images copyright of Will Robson unless otherwise credited.

 High tech.
 For years, belugas were counted from a rickety scaffold in the inlet’s shallows.
 One pass of Nansen Weber’s drone gave scientist Valeria a perfect snapshot of the number of whales.
 Et voilà!

 Stay low, stay downwind and move slowly.
-Guide Hadleigh and guest Laurent stalk skittish muskoxen on an escarpment above a nameless river.
+Stalking skittish muskoxen on an escarpment above a nameless river.
 Muskoxen have an underlayer of soft qiviut fur that enables them to withstand arctic winters.
 It’s about the warmest natural material there is.

 Raiders of the lost balloon.
 Arctic Watch’s Madison proudly holds aloft a fragment from a lost Google Internet balloon.
 A reward is available for anyone who finds more convincing evidence than this.
 I’m told the search will continue this summer.

 Bone yard.
 Miles inland from the Arctic Watch camp, we came across the fossilized bones of bowhead whales lying exposed on what was once a muddy seabed.
 On an island 9,650 miles (25,000 km) square, it makes you wonder what else lies within its undisturbed interior.

 Thereby hangs a tale.
 On an uninhabited Arctic island, landmarks are hard to come by, so Richard Weber’s long-abandoned overtrousers, now baked into the mud, are a useful waypoint on the hike to the bend in the Cunningham River where the rafts are put in.

 Rolling on the Cunningham River.
 It ran fast, deep and dark onyx green in the canyons, then widened into riffling, racing shallows, breaking out onto the plains.
 I kayaked alone for much of the way, and it was magical.
 Many miles upriver, the canyons cleave twice this depth and have never been explored.